sathishsr/evaluation/README.md

 For the last month, I have took leave only for half-a-day on 28th May with the prior notice.
 Also, there were no meeting scheduled during this time.
 I do update the OOO status on my teams as a standard practice to get the clients/team be aware

+I have been extending my work hours to fulfill client requests and ensure the success of the project I am involved in.
+I take great pride in my responsibility towards our project goals and the team's success.

+I believe that effective collaboration and mutual support are crucial for our team's success.
+I would appreciate any guidance or support you can offer to improve this situation.
+I am committed to finding a solution that ensures a positive and productive work environment for everyone involved.